DanialArab/Apache-Spark/README.md

 + With the release of Spark 2.0, Spark is moving towards a DataFrame-based syntax, but keep in mind that the way files are being distributed physically can still be thought of as RDD, it is just the typed-out syntax that is changing.
 + Spark DataFrames are now the standard way of using Spark’s Machine Learning Capabilities.

+<a name="18"></a>
-17. why Linux?
+### Why Linux?

 Realistically Spark won't be running on a single machine.
-That's basically the whole point of spark.
-Your data is so large that it no longer fits on a single machine and you're going to need to run it on a cluster on a service like Google Cloud or Amazon Web Services. **And these cluster services will pretty much always be on a Linux based system.** They're not running Mac OS or Windows.
+That's basically the whole point of Spark.
+Your data is so large that it no longer fits on a single machine and you're going to need to run it on a cluster on a service like Google Cloud or Amazon Web Services. **And these cluster services will pretty much always be on a Linux-based system.** They're not running Mac OS or Windows.

-Employers and the real world is really focused on Linux when it comes to spark, which makes sense because if you're running it on a cluster, it's going to be on a Linux based system.
+Employers and the real world is really focused on Linux when it comes to Spark, which makes sense because if you're running it on a cluster, it's going to be on a Linux-based system.

+<a name="19"></a>
-18. findspark library
+### Installation of findspark library

-I need to install find Spark library to not be needing to change directory every time and instead, being able to import Spark from any directory so I don't have to worry about changing directory to that spark home directory.
+I need to install find Spark library to not be needing to change the directory every time and instead, being able to import Spark from any directory so I don't have to worry about changing the directory to that Spark home directory.

-**pip3 install findspark **
+    pip3 install findspark

 then